bigaxon/kinetic-pathology-basic-analyzer/README.md

 ***

 ## 🚀 Roadmap
-  1. Figure out what the fuck I am doing
+- [ ] Figure out what the fuck I am doing
-  B. Do it for the rest of my life
+- [ ] Do it for the rest of my life

 ***